Cognitive Procurement - Is It the Final Frontier?

 What is Cognitive Procurement?

-Cognitive procurement is a method of using disruptive technologies to aid in the management of the procurement function.
+Cognitive procurement, also referred to as intelligent procurement, is a method of using disruptive technologies to aid in the management of the procurement function.
 It is the process of using self-learning technology to process data in order to aid in the process of acquiring or buying goods and services.

 Two Key Applications of Cognitive Procurement